 There are 2 half versions for bearing guide.
 One with 4mm and another with 3,5mm.
 You may choose what you want, but i used 3,5mm+4mm for my bearing, and it fit exactly enough.
 You need only glue both together (aceton as glue is okay).

 The bearing has 7mm width, but the printing don't make it exactly 7mm room because fill room of 0.5 mm nozzle.
 So 3,5mm+3.5mm will not fit it exacly, there will be little room.

 The Y-carriage is 185 mm in length, thus most printers will print it.
 But the outer line might have problems....
 I hope you can print it without much problems.

 You will see the belt part is not exactly in the middle.
 It's a bit moved to make sure stepper motor + belt has no problems with it.
 And this Y-carriage is a little smaller compared to previous carriage.

 Until everything is checked, this project is still work in progress.

 Liked ByView All

 Give a Shout Out

 Custom Y-carriage and bearing guides by mrdummy is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure mrdummy would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mrdummy would love to see what you've printed.
+Please document your print and share a Make with the community.